Xunnamius/buselfs-experiments/README.md

 The `initrunner.py` script just lays the groundwork for eventual environment initialization/test running by the other experiments.
 You can call this manually to test your setup and verify your [vars.mk](config/vars.mk-dist) is being interpreted properly, but it is not mandatory and will be called automatically by the `testrunner-X.py` scripts (it's idempotent).

-`librunner.py` is a base Python module that holds most of the shared test suite code.
+`experiments/librunner/` is a Python library (package) that holds most of the shared test suite code.
 If you're looking to add new test features, start there.
-Next, you'll want to make a new `testrunner-X.py` script with the new experiment's implementation (import `librunner.py` and `initrunner.py`; see other `testrunner-X.py` scripts for an example).
+Next, you'll want to make a new `testrunner-X.py` script with the new experiment's implementation.
+See other `testrunner-X.py` scripts for example usage.

 ### `results/`